Azure/azure-powershell/src/CosmosDB/CosmosDB/help/Az.CosmosDB.md

 Updates the throughput value of a CosmosDB Cassandra Table.

 ### [Update-AzCosmosDbClientEncryptionKey](Update-AzCosmosDbClientEncryptionKey.md)
-Updates the CosmosDB CLient Encryption Key.
-Performs a client side patch operation by reading the existing Client Encryption Key.
+The **Update-AzCosmosDbClientEncryptionKey** updates the CosmosDb Client Encryption Key.
+Performs a client side patch operation by reading the existing CosmosDB Client Encryption Key.

 ### [Update-AzCosmosDBGremlinDatabase](Update-AzCosmosDBGremlinDatabase.md)
 Updates the CosmosDB Gremlin Database.
 Performs a client side patch operation by reading the existing Database.